software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > The teacher should also be able to get rid of quizzes they don't need.
 Next to the "Edit" link, there should be a "Delete" button in the quiz list.
 When the user clicks the button, the quiz should be deleted.
 >
 > To quickly see which quizzes are published and which are not, there should be some way for the teacher to filter the quiz list based on the published status.
-There could be for example "All", "Published", and "Not published" tabs at the top of the list."
+There could be for example "All", "Published", and "Not published" tabs at the top of the list.
 >
 > It would be convenient, if the quiz list would display the date when the quiz was added.
-This way, the teacher would know how old the quiz is.
+This way, the teacher would know how old the quiz is."
 >
 > -- The Product Owner